RickStrahl/Console-MarkdownMonster-Addin/README.md

 You can use the Console toolbar button to toggle the Console window on and off.
 The opened Console is also automatically closed when you shut down Markdown Monster.

 ## Console Configuration
-The console has a few configuration options which you can access by clicking the drop down button next to the Console icon in the toolbar and choosing **Configure Console**.
+The console has a few configuration options which you can access by clicking the drop down button next to the Console icon in the toolbar and choosing **Configure Console** which opens the JSON configuration file in Markdown Monster for editing.

+Alternately you can directly open `%appdata%\Markdown Monster\ConsoleAddin.json` in any editor of your choice.

-The default configuration looks like this:
+The default JSON configuration looks like this:

 ```json
 {